- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 Solution 1: Check for Faulty Connected External Devices

 If one of your connected peripheral devices is problematic, you may encounter a boot-time error.
 These include devices like your external hard disk drive, USB hub, mouse, or keyboard.
 To check for the faulty device, unplug all the devices and try booting Windows.
-If it boots normally, try plugging in the devices one by one until you find the culprit.
+If it boots normally, try plugging in the devices individually until you find the culprit.

 Solution 2: Check Your System for Driver Issues

-Since your PC is not booting normally, you will have to install compatible drivers in Safe Mode.
-To boot into Safe Mode on a Windows 10 machine, follow these steps:
+Since your PC is not booting normally, you must install compatible drivers in Safe Mode.
+To boot into Safe Mode, follow these steps:

 - If your computer is turned off, press the power button to turn it on.
-Just when your PC shows signs that it’s starting (when the Windows or your manufacturer’s logo appears on the screen), hold down the power button until the device turns off.
+When your PC shows signs that it’s starting (when the Windows or your manufacturer’s logo appears on the screen), hold the power button until the device turns off.

-- Repeat this process three more times and allow your PC to fully restart on the fourth attempt.
-You will enter winRE.
+- Repeat this process three more times and let your PC fully restart on the fourth attempt.
+You will enter WinRE (you can read more about WinRE on Microsoft’s official support page).

-- Now, to enable Safe Mode, choose “Troubleshoot” on the “Choose an option” screen, and then select Advanced options > Startup Settings > Restart.
+- Now, to enable Safe Mode, choose “Troubleshoot” on the “Choose an option” screen.

 - Your device will restart and display a list of options.
 Hit the number “5” or “F5” key on your keyboard to activate Safe Mode with Networking.

-The best alternative is to take advantage of driver updating software like Auslogics Driver Updater.
-Not only will the tool help you eliminate the frustration of dealing with device driver issues, but you’ll also get real-time support from experienced technicians.
+The best alternative is to use automated driver updating software like Auslogics Driver Updater.
+The tool not only eliminates the frustration of dealing with device driver issues but also provides real-time technical support.

-Once installed, Driver Updater performs a quick scan of your operating system and lets you know the device drivers currently installed on your PC and those that are outdated.
-It will fix all malfunctioning drivers with the click of a button and help to resolve system driver issues on your Windows 10 PC.
+Driver Updater scans your operating system and lets you know which device drivers are installed on your PC and which are outdated.
+With the click of a button, you can fix any system driver issues on your Windows PC.

-After you’ve updated all the device drivers, restart your PC and check if it still throws the ‘The operating system cannot be booted because of important system driver errors’ notification.
+Restart your PC after updating all the device drivers and check if the ‘The operating system cannot be booted due to critical system driver errors’ notification still appears.

 Roll Back the Problematic Driver

-If you’re still getting the error, try rolling the problematic driver back to the previous version.
+You can roll back the problematic driver if you still get the error.
 If you used Driver Updater, simply go to the “Restore” tab, select the driver you want to restore, and click on the “Restore” button.
+The main job will be done for you automatically by Driver Updater.

-- Expand the category containing the device whose driver you want to roll back, right-click on the device and select “Properties”.
+- Expand the category containing the device whose driver you want to roll back.

 - Under the “Driver” tab, click on the “Roll Back Driver” option and then click “OK”.